BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    The rest of the file is a pretty standard Backbone.js Router class:

    There is currently only one route listed (which gets called if there is no hash tag on the url), but feel free to create more for your application.
 The only code worth noting in here is view.js's `render` method being called.
-This will put the "Your Template says: You are now using Backbone, Require, Modernizr, and jQuery!" text on the screen.
+This will put the "Your Template says: You are now using Backbone, Lodash, Require, Modernizr, and jQuery!" text on the screen.
 To call the view's `render` method, view.js is listed as a dependency and included on the page.  view.js is where to look next.

    **Note**: You must keep the `Backbone.history.start()` method call, since this is what triggers Backbone to start reacting to hashchange events

 desktopRouter.js
 ----------------
    desktopRouter.js has the exact same code as *mobileRouter.js*.
-The difference is this is where you can include desktop specific scripts that you do not want to include in your mobile web application.
+The difference is this is where you can include desktop specific scripts that you do not want included in your mobile web application.

 view.js
 -------
    view.js will be used by both the mobile and desktop versions of your application.
 It starts with a define method that lists jquery, backbone, model.js, and main.html.
 You will notice that the string `text!` is included before main.html.
-This tells Require.js that use the Require.js text plugin to dynamically include the html file (very handy for storing templates in separate files and then including them dynamically).
+This tells Require.js to use the Require.js text plugin to dynamically include the main.html file (very handy for storing templates in separate files and then including them dynamically).
 Keep in mind that the standard for Require.js plugins is to list the name of the plugin followed by an exclamation point before a dependency.

    The rest of the file is a pretty standard Backbone.js View class:

    Backbone.js View's have a one-to-one relationship with DOM elements, and a View's DOM element is listed in the `el` property.
 After the `el` property is set, the View's model attribute is set to a new instance of the Model returned by model.js (which was listed at the top as a dependency).
-The new Model instance is also instantiated with a message property ("You are now using Backbone, Require, Modernizr, and jQuery!"), which is eventually printed to the `index.html` page.
-Next, the View's `template` property is set using the [Underscore.js](https://github.com/documentcloud/underscore) `template` method.
+The new Model instance is also instantiated with a message property ("You are now using Backbone, Lodash, Require, Modernizr, and jQuery!"), which is eventually printed to the `index.html` page.
+Next, the View's `template` property is set using the [Underscore.js](https://github.com/documentcloud/underscore) `template` method ported to Lodash.

    **Note**: If you have read all of the documentation up until this point, you will most likely have already noticed that [lodash](https://github.com/bestiejs/lodash) is being used instead of Underscore.js.
 Apart from having a bit better cross-browser performance and stability than Underscore.js, lodash also provides a custom build process.
 Although I have provided a version of lodash that has all of the Underscore.js methods you would expect, you can download a custom build and swap that in.

    Next, you will find an `events` object with one property.
 Here is where all of your View DOM event handlers associated with the HTML element referenced by your View's `el` property should be stored.
 Keep in mind that Backbone is using the jQuery `delegate` method, so it expects a selector that is within your View's `el` property.
 The one event handler I listed binds a click event to the View's `el` element (event delegation) and gives it an id context of `example`.
-I then provide a method to be called when the event is triggered by providing the method name.
+I then provide a method to be called when the event is triggered (by providing the method name).

    Finally, I am declaring a `render` method on my View.
 Backbone expects you to override the `render` method with your own functionality, so that is what I did.
 All my `render` method does is append the View's template to the page.